Get a Protection Order

 - The process of requesting the petition, filling out the paperwork, getting the case scheduled, and appearing before the judge can take a while so be prepared to spend a few hours to complete this process.

-Who is Eligible to Get a Domestic Violence Protection Order?
+Who is Eligible to Get a Civil Protection Order?

 - You may seek a protection order if the other person is a family member, roommate, someone with whom you had a dating relationship or a child in common, are or were married to, or if they previously dated your current or former boyfriend or girlfriend.